Uschi Brüning: Biography

 In 1970, Brüning undertook her first professional tour of East Germany, sharing the stages with the Günther Fischer quintet and Manfred Krug.
 In 1972, she won second prize at the International Schlager Festival in Dresden.
-Uschi Brüning came to jazz relatively late.
+Brüning came to jazz relatively late.
 In 1971 Walter Ulbricht was replaced as national leader by Erich Honecker.
-Ulbricht had loathed and despised Jazz with a toxic passion worthy of National Socialism, describing it as the "Affenkultur des Imperialismus".
+Ulbricht had loathed and despised jazz with a toxic passion worthy of National Socialism, describing it as the "Affenkultur des Imperialismus".
 There being no printed copies available, East German singers wishing to perform western jazz songs were obliged to transcribe the music from foreign radio stations.
 (Listening to foreign radio stations was at different stages officially discouraged or illegal.)
 Most of the time Brüning's early performances were of Schlager and chanson-style music which the authorities preferred.
-Under Honecker, official denigration of jazz disappeared, and it was at this point that Brüning increasingly switched to entertaining audiences with powerful renderings of western Jazz numbers, frequently sharing a stage with her performance partner Manfred Krug.
+Under Honecker, official denigration of jazz disappeared, and it was at this point that Brüning increasingly switched to entertaining audiences with powerful renderings of western jazz numbers, frequently sharing a stage with her performance partner Manfred Krug.

 From 1975, she was working with her own band, "Uschi Brüning & Co" with which, in 1982, she released her third LP record.
 One member of the band was the saxophonist Helmut Forsthoff.
 Shortly after, this Brüning was among a number of high-profile figures from the East German arts establishment to sign a letter of protest against the government decision to deprive the singer-songwriter Wolf Biermann of his citizenship.
 The move had resulted from Biermann's failure to return to East Germany following a concert in West Berlin.
 Controversially, later in 1976, she withdrew her support from the protest in response to pressure from the security services.
 She still suffered remorse and embarrassment over her retraction more than forty years later, but explained to an interviewer how she had been persuaded by the nature of the official pressure applied and the implicit threat that family members, including her mother Clärchen, might also suffer state-backed retribution.